Legends of the Skies

 The story of Maurice Guillaux, daredevil French pilot who delivered Australia’s first official airmail

-Some of Charles Kingsford Smith’s exploits.
+Charles Kingsford Smith’s legendary exploits.

 The story of Friedrich (Fred) David, a Jewish aeronautical engineer.
 Fred fled Nazi Germany and Japan’s secret police only to end up in an internment camp in Victoria as a suspected enemy alien before being released to help the Australian war effort.